neverset123/DataModeling/README.md

 ## Data Warehouse
 data warehouse is OLAP system, a copy of transaction data specifically structured for query and analysis. dimensional model could be different from traditional dimension table.
 Star schema is a good option for OLAP, not OLTP(too many joins).
+Data warehouse can deal with specific data structures for highly performant analytics but they do not perform well with unstructured data.

 ```
 tips for ipython-sql in jupyter